 College Coaches in the Stands

 After the game started, a man wearing a generic baseball hat and carrying a clip board sat down two rows in front of me.
-He was soon joined by a second gentleman wearing a baseball hat with the logo of an area college.
+A second gentleman wearing a baseball hat with the logo of an area college soon joined him.
 They started talking.

-The next inning came up and the player was pulled from right field to pitch.
+The next inning came up and our coach pulled the player from right field to pitch.
 He was definitely a level above the pitching I had seen in the tournament so far.
-When he got to the mound, the scout started paying some attention to pitcher.
+When he got to the mound, the scout started paying some attention to the pitcher.
 And I do mean “some.”
 He didn’t pull out a radar gun and he managed to greet at length another college coach who joined them at this time.
 It was obvious he had seen the kid before and this was just some sort of checkup.

 The inning was over and the scout rejoined the conversation.
 It wasn’t about which players in the tournament looked promising-in fact, there really wasn’t much conversation about the tournament at all.
 Just three guys talking about other people they knew and who was doing what.
 If they were women, it would be called gossiping.

 The next inning our team had a different pitcher.
 This guy was good and I thought about the same level as the previous pitcher.
 I think he actually had a better inning than the other pitcher.
 The three men never even looked up at him.

 After that inning, the two college coaches got up to leave.
 They were just really visiting the first guy.
 Once they left, the first guy went back to his tournament listing of players where I could see he had been making some notes.
 He might have looked up at the game for a play or two but didn’t see anything to inspire him to make any more notes.
 After a while, he glanced at his watch, got up, and left.
 I don’t think we were even half-way through the game.